minerva-studio/unity-plus/README.md

 - `v0.2 Rename Safety`: class/file sync for top-level C# types (`class`, `struct`, `enum`, `interface`, `record`). ✅
 - `v0.3 Project Sync`: manual and automatic Unity project file refresh. ✅
 - `v0.4 Event References`: scene and prefab UnityEvent CodeLens, hover, serialized instances, and Unity YAML CodeLens. ✅
+- `v0.5 Unity Test Runner`: test discovery and execution via VS Code Testing API. ✅

 ## Known Limitations

-- Unity Plus starts as a VS Code extension only.
-- A Unity Editor companion package is intentionally out of scope for the first private prototype.
-- Rider and Visual Studio workflows are not targeted by this extension.
 - Unity Plus depends on the Microsoft C# and C# Dev Kit extensions for language-service features.
 Unity projects also need the Unity `Visual Studio Editor` package enabled on the Editor side for project-file generation and Unity IDE messaging.
+- **Test failure stack traces**: `com.unity.ide.visualstudio`'s `TestResultAdaptor` copies `ResultState` and `StackTrace` from Unity's `ITestResultAdaptor`, but does not copy `Message` where NUnit stores the actual assertion failure text.
+As a result, failed tests may show only their FullName and TestStatus without the detailed failure reason.
+This is a limitation of the Unity-side bridge package.

 ## Contributing